1992–93 Portland Trail Blazers season

-The 1992–93 NBA season was the 23rd season for the Portland Trail Blazers in the National Basketball Association.
-The Trail Blazers entered the season as runners-up in the 1992 NBA Finals, where they lost to the Chicago Bulls in six games.
-In the off-season, the team signed free agents Rod Strickland, and Mario Elie.
-The Blazers got off to a fast start winning their first eight games of the season, and held a 31–16 record at the All-Star break.
+The 1992–93 Portland Trail Blazers season was the 23rd season for the Portland Trail Blazers in the National Basketball Association.
+The Trail Blazers entered the regular season as runners-up in the 1992 NBA Finals, where they lost to the Chicago Bulls in six games.
+During the off-season, the team signed free agents Rod Strickland, and Mario Elie.

+The Trail Blazers got off to a fast start by winning their first eight games of the regular season, and held a 31–16 record at the All-Star break.
 However, Clyde Drexler only played just 49 games due to knee and hamstring injuries.
-The Blazers finished the season with a 51–31 record, third in the Pacific Division and fourth in the Western Conference.
-It was their 11th straight trip to the postseason.
+The Trail Blazers finished in third place in the Pacific Division with a 51–31 record, and earned the fourth seed in the Western Conference; it was also their eleventh consecutive trip to the NBA playoffs.

-Drexler averaged 19.9 points, 6.3 rebounds, 5.7 assists and 1.9 steals per game, while Clifford Robinson averaged 19.1 points and 6.6 rebounds per game off the bench, was named Sixth Man of the Year, and also finished in fifth place in Most Improved Player voting, and Terry Porter provided the team with 18.2 points and 5.2 assists per game.
+Drexler averaged 19.9 points, 6.3 rebounds, 5.7 assists and 1.9 steals per game, while Clifford Robinson averaged 19.1 points and 6.6 rebounds per game off the bench, and was named the NBA Sixth Man of the Year, and Terry Porter provided the team with 18.2 points and 5.2 assists per game, and also led them with 143 three-point field goals.
 In addition, Strickland provided with 13.7 points, 7.2 assists and 1.7 steals per game, while Jerome Kersey contributed 10.6 points and 6.2 rebounds per game, Kevin Duckworth provided with 9.9 points and 5.2 rebounds per game, and Buck Williams averaged 8.3 points and 8.4 rebounds per game.
-Drexler and Porter were both selected for the 1993 NBA All-Star Game.
+Off the bench, Elie contributed 8.6 points per game, and Mark Bryant provided with 6.0 points and 4.1 rebounds per game.